ChristianSch/checkBTC/README.md

 * A timestamp of the last data refresh is shown as a tooltip of the menuItem
 * data is now retrieved from MtGox
 * animation of course change is now available
+* an error is displayed if there where any failures while connecting to the internet

 Version 1.0.1
 --------------